dtcenter/METplotpy/docs/Users_Guide/scatter.rst

 The following is the *mandatory*, **scatter_defaults.yaml** configuration file, which serves as a good starting point for creating a scatter plot.
 This default config file **SHOULD NOT** be modified.
-The custom configuration file is used to over ride the settings of interest (i.e. marker colors, marker styles, trendline styles, etc.).
+The custom configuration file is used to override the settings of interest (i.e. marker colors, marker styles, trendline styles, etc.).